AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.rst

                      'appId' : "PLACEHOLDER_REPLACE_WITH_USER_ID",
                      'appKey' : "PLACEHOLDER_REPLACE_WITH_USER_SECRET"}

+        TenantId = PLACEHOLDER_REPLACE_WITH_TENANT_ID
         QiServerUrl = "PLACEHOLDER_REPLACE_WITH_QI_SERVER_URL"

 You must replace ``resource``, ``authority``, ``appId``, and ``appKey`` with the appropriate values provided by OSIsoft.
 The ``authItems`` array is passed to the ``QiClient`` constructor.

-This Python sample in this topic uses raw OAuth 2 calls to obtain an authentication token.
+The Python sample in this topic uses raw OAuth 2 calls to obtain an authentication token.
 The other samples use libraries from Microsoft that handles token acquisition, caching, and refreshing, but such a library is not currently available for Python.